Advanced Television

 By Chris Forrester

-Amazon is reported to be in advanced talks to acquire satellite operator Globalstar for about $9 billion (€7.8bn).
-The move will significantly advance Amazon Leo’s orbiting broadband scheme and compete with arch-rival Starlink.
+Amazon is reportedly in advanced talks to acquire satellite operator Globalstar for about $9 billion (€7.8bn).
+A deal would advance Amazon Leo’s orbiting broadband scheme enabling it to better compete with Starlink.

 However, the potential deal faces complexity due to Apple’s 20 per cent stake in Globalstar.
-Apple’s stake in Globalstar delivers emergency connectivity to some Apple iPhone users.
-Apple made a $1.5 billion investment in Globalstar which enabled the satellite operator to order extra satellites for its fleet.
+Apple’s stake in Globalstar delivers emergency connectivity to some iPhone users.
+Apple made a $1.5 billion investment in Globalstar in 2024 which enabled the satellite operator to order extra satellites for its fleet.

 Categories: Articles, Broadband, Business, M&A, Satellite